Reduce Debian/Ubuntu screen brightness using /sys/class

 sudo chmod o+w /sys/class/backlight/intel_backlight/brightness

-Then decrease the brightness to any level you prefer for instance 300:
+Then decrease the brightness to any level you prefer, for instance 300.
+After running the command below, you will notice the brightness change immediately:

 echo "300" > /sys/class/backlight/intel_backlight/brightness